openaudible/openaudible/README.md

 ## Running/Debugging

 Your IDE should link the platform specific SWT library via the maven profile.
+SWT is the eclipse widget library, used by Eclipse IDE and other apps.
+It has a jar file for each platform (mac, win64, and linux.)
+A win32 build is not included, but easy to add (does anyone use win 32??).

 #### IntelliJ
 Select menu Run: Debug...  <br />